128technology/docs/docs/sec_firewall_filtering.md

 ![IPv4 Option Filter window](/img/ipv4_option_filter3.png)

-If you do not want any allowed options, you do not have to proceed any farther.
+If you do not want any allowed options, you can stop here.
 Return to the Authority level and continue with other configuration activities.

 4. In the Drop Exclusion field, select **ADD**.